Pope County assistance programs.

 Area Agency on Aging West Central Arkansas - The agency helps older adults to locate independent and semi-independent living facilities.
 Also assists with paying for utility bills.
 (479) 967-9300

 The Salvation Army - Russellville Corps - This agency provides emergency shelter in crisis situations for people without homes or families.
 They run a food pantry on site as well.
 In addition, the non-profit also offers temporary utility bill payment assistance after a major disaster that may have been experienced by the applicant.
-(479) 968-5358
+Other resources may be referrals to security deposit programs, loans, holiday goods, and much more.
+Phone number is (479) 968-5358.
+More on Pope County Salvation Army.

 Arkansas River Valley Area Council, Inc. (ARVAC) - Programs offered include utility bill help from the Crisis Intervention Program (CIP).
 This is a service that can provide financial help for utility hook-ups.
 Funds may also be available to pay a bill if the customer has a shutoff notices or when a propane tank is below 10% capacity.
 Another option is the Regular Assistance component, which provides financial assistance for paying energy bills eligible households with a one-time per year payment to the household's energy supplier.
 Find other ways to get help with electric bills.
 More.